Corey Bailey

 the modulating coils.
 The stationary magnet also has several turns of very fine

-wire around it forming the coil that connects to the Phono preamp.
+wire around it forming the coil that connects to the phono preamp.
 When first

 introduced, Moving Coil cartridges were known for their high fidelity.
-However
+However with

-fidelity between Moving Coil and Moving Magnet designs.
+between Moving Coil and Moving Magnet designs.

-A Moving Magnet Cartridge is built just the opposite of a Moving Coil Cartridge
+A Moving Magnet Cartridge is built just the opposite of a Moving Coil Cartridge in

-in that permanent magnets are modulated by the stylus and electrical energy is
+that permanent magnets are modulated by the stylus and electrical energy is

-induced into stationary coils which, in turn, are connected to the Phono preamp.
+induced into stationary coils which, in turn, are connected to the phono preamp.

-Coil and are generally cheaper to produce.
+Coil cartridge and are generally cheaper to produce.

-There is a third type of Cartridge known as ‘Ceramic’.
+There is a third type of Cartridge known as Ceramic.
 This type consists of a

 piezoelectric crystal that is modulated directly by the stylus.
 The rapidly changing